madacol/aboutme/experience/escobedo medina.md

-### Escobedo Medina Auditores Asociados  —  February 2019 - June 2020
+### Peruvian Accounting Business  —  February 2019 - June 2020

-  Accounting business that offers software for digital invoicing in compliance with Peru's financial regulations.
+  Offer its clients a software for digital invoicing in compliance with Peru's financial regulations.

   > **Full Stack Developer**